muesli/gamut/README.md

 // returns a slice of all "Red" colors in the Crayola palette colors = gamut.Crayola.Colors()
-// returns a slice of all colors in the Crayola palette
+// returns a slice of all colors in the Crayola palette colors = gamut.Monokai.Clamped(colors)
+// returns a slice of the nearest matching colors in the Monokai palette
 ```

 #### Mixing Palettes